WSLS-TV: History

 WSLS-TV first signed on the air on December 11, 1952, by the Shenandoah Life Insurance Company, after which the station was named ("Shenandoah Life Stations").
 WSLS-TV was co-owned with two of Roanoke's first radio stations, WSLS (610 AM) and WSLS-FM (99.1).
 It is the third-oldest continuously operating station in Virginia, behind Richmond's WTVR-TV and Norfolk's WTKR, as well as the state's oldest station west of Richmond.

 Rights to channel 10 were granted to Shenandoah Life after a competitive battle was fought between Shenandoah Life, WROV (now WGMN), and WDBJ (now WFIR).
 Originally set to fully launch on December 10, 1952, WSLS-TV was taken off the air an hour into a test pattern on the evening of the 10th, when a storm shattered a window in the studio and blew a control panel's fuse, while a lightning bolt also struck near the station's transmitter.
 The station successfully launched a day later.
 The inaugural anchor team was composed of Tom Wright, Joe Moffatt, and Ed Thomas, with Moffatt becoming the state's first television editorialist when he began his daily editorials in 1961.

 In 1955, WSLS-TV moved from the Shenandoah Building on First Street to a new studio on Third Street.

 The television station has always been a primary NBC affiliate, but in its first two years spent around one-quarter of its broadcast day carrying programs from CBS; Lynchburg-based WLVA-TV (channel 13, now WSET-TV) was the nearest primary CBS affiliate, but its transmitter location at the time did not cover Roanoke at all.
-All CBS programming was dropped when WDBJ-TV (channel 7) signed on in 1955 from Roanoke as the area's primary affiliate.
+One day after the 1953 demise of the market's proposed ABC affiliate, WROV-TV (channel 27), WSLS-TV picked up a secondary affiliation with that network; it also aired National Football League coverage from the DuMont Network from 1952 through 1954.
+All non-NBC programming was dropped in 1955 when DuMont ceased operations, WDBJ-TV (channel 7) signed on from Roanoke as the area's primary CBS affiliate, and WLVA-TV signed on a new transmitter halfway between Roanoke and Lynchburg and took the market's primary ABC affiliation.
 In the late-1950s and the 1960s, WSLS-TV also aired locally produced programming, including Echo, Klub Kwiz (a competitor to WDBJ's Klassroom Kwiz), Ebb and Andy, Spectrum, Glen Howell, Cactus Joe, and Profile.

 The station was first to broadcast in "full living color," telecast from a remote location, use video tape and electronic news gathering equipment, broadcast network programming in stereo, and broadcast live local news in HD in the Roanoke/Lynchburg market.